(Trailhead at the Cedar Falls Visitor Center)

 Historic Downtown District

 A great place to start and end your adventure is in our nationally-recognized, historic downtown district.
 If you are looking for a place to stay, The Black Hawk Hotel (the longest continually-operating hotel in the United States) and the newly-built Hampton Inn are in the heart of downtown, close to historical attractions, restaurants, breweries, boutiques and specialty shops.
-The downtown district’s bike-friendly brewery trifecta include Lark, Second State and SingleSpeed Breweries, all within blocks of each other.
+The downtown district’s bike-friendly breweries include Second State and SingleSpeed Breweries, within blocks of each other.
 A few local lunch favorites include the Maid-Rite, The Horny Toad, The Pump Haus, and Urban Pie, to name a few.
 Satisfy your sweet tooth at Scratch Cupcakery or Chocolatier Stam.
-To end the day, Montage or Figaro Figaro will provide a unique dining experience.
+To end the day, Montage or Whiskey Road will provide a unique dining experience.

 Soft Trails and Water Trails